TheMarlboroMan/japavocards/README.md

 - Allow for reverse translation (from the translation to the japanese words).
 - Limit the number of words to use in the exercise.
 - Choose the interface and translation languages.
+- Allow for window size changes smuggling code from "KanaFun".

 The application will allow for:

 - Have a little "play" mode in with the user can track whether the word has been guessed or not.

-Probably will also:

-- Allow for background changes smuggling code from "KanaFun".
-- Allow for window size changes smuggling more code from "KanaFun".

 The backend is a command line interface to manage the application database.
 To start the CLI: